indiegamecon/indiegamecon-gatsby/src/markdown/schedule.md

 ## Incentives and Prizes
 Developers will be able to show off games that they have been working on and receive face to face feedback with developers.
 Attendees will be able to play games that indie devs show off and provide face to face feedback with developers.
+These are TBD and can change at any time.

 Developer Incentives and Prizes:
 - Developers will get featured on the IndieGameCon website.